 Another reason employees leave a company is because their manager isn’t willing or able to work with them responsively on schedule needs.
 And while this is a crucial part of an employee’s experience at work, it can be difficult for some employees to proactively bring it to your attention.

-Investing in a shared scheduling platform helps give your employees access to the scheduling system so that they can notify you in real-time of changes or updates.
+Investing in a shared scheduling platform such as ZoomShift helps give your employees access to the scheduling system so that they can notify you in real-time of changes or updates.
 And keeping this system transparent shows your employees that you value their input and respect their role in your company.